Want to help support the author?

 Fill out this entire template, leaving nothing off and not worrying about how long it is.
 Then prioritize.
 Almost always, past publications are of the most interest, so put those up top.
 Then go on a case-by-case basis from there, highlighting your most impressive credits first.
 For a website, don’t worry about length too much.
 But have a shortened version that is no more than one page for requests from professionals.

-Similarly, I don’t have any particularly impressive expertise in my genres of choice.
-So I left that category off entirely and opted to include my education, which is at least moderately impressive.
+When choosing what to include, always go by relevance and prestige.
+If you don’t have any particularly impressive expertise in your genre of choice, just leave that category off entirely and include your education instead.
 If you have a degree in English or Writing, feel free to include that.
 Generally speaking, don’t include GPAs or test scores unless they are phenomenal (4.0, etc.).
 Save that extra line for something that can ONLY be construed as good.
 Likewise, in listing prizes, to save space (especially in a 1-pager), only list 3rd place and higher.
 List them all if you have the room, but a Masters in Poetry is more impressive than 10th honorable mention, if you have it.